-There are several settings you can change and tools you can install to help improve your computer's performance, which can help to achieve lower latency and better plugin performance.
+Use this guide to optimize your Windows computer to reduce the chances of facing issues during recording sessions, or as a starter if you have any issues.
+There are several settings you can change and tools you can install to help improve your computer's performance, achieving lower latency, and better plugin performance.

 Make sure you have the latest audio and video drivers